dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 JIT Compilation
 ---------------
 I am currently working on JIT compilation of Ravi using LLVM.
-As of now not all bytecodes can be compiled.
+As of now all bytecodes other than bit-wise operators can be compiled, but there are restrictions as described in compatibility section below.

 There are two modes of JIT compilation.

 * auto mode - in this mode the compiler decides when to compile a Lua function.
 The current implementation is very simple - any Lua function call is is checked to see if the bytecodes contained in it can be compiled.
 If this is true then the function is compiled.
 Because of this simplistic behaviour performance will be degraded so user should disable auto compilation and instead compile specific functions using the API described below.